 Function: to set the organisation’s strategic direction, monitor performance and hold the JBC’s Director General to account.

-Members: membership was subject to agreement by the ministerial board, and includes senior officials from DHSC and the devolved administrations.
+Members: membership was subject to agreement by the ministerial board, and included senior officials from DHSC and the devolved administrations.

 The JBC technical board

-Function: to ensure JBC products are of sufficient clinical and scientific rigour, for example agreeing the methodology used to arrive at recommendations on the COVID-19 alert level
+Function: to ensure JBC products were of sufficient clinical and scientific rigour, for example agreeing the methodology used to arrive at recommendations on the COVID-19 alert level

-- Professor Chris Whitty – Chief Medical Officer for England
+- Professor Sir Chris Whitty – Chief Medical Officer for England

-- Dr Michael McBride – Chief Medical Officer for Northern Ireland
+- Professor Sir Michael McBride – Chief Medical Officer for Northern Ireland

-- Dr Gregor Smith (Interim) – Chief Medical Officer for Scotland
+- Professor Sir Gregor Smith – Chief Medical Officer for Scotland

-- Dr Frank Atherton – Chief Medical Officer for Wales
+- Sir Frank Atherton – Chief Medical Officer for Wales

 - JBC Director General